|DATE:||December 23, 2016|

 Increasing WIC participants’ ability to fully redeem their CVV/CVB for fruits and vegetables is a program priority.
 As is necessary, the corrective action plan will ensure all WIC state agencies meet this regulatory provision.
 FNS may pursue administrative action, including the withholding of funds, against any state agency that fails to comply by the Oct.
 1, 2017, deadline.

-Please contact the appropriate FNS regional office with questions regarding this memorandum.
+Please contact the appropriate FNS regional offices with questions regarding this memorandum.

 Supplemental Food Programs Division